phu0ngng/nccl/doc/source/env.rst

 The old ``NCCL_MAX_NRINGS`` variable (used until 2.4) still works as an alias in newer versions but is ignored if ``NCCL_MAX_NCHANNELS`` is set.

+This environment variable has been superseded by ``NCCL_MAX_CTAS`` which can also be set programmatically using :ref:`ncclCommInitRankConfig`.

 Values accepted
 ^^^^^^^^^^^^^^^
 Any value above or equal to 1.